OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 TM_MAD_SYSTEM="ceph"
 ```

-Prepare a text file with the information derived from the VM.
-This text file will be your VM template, which you will later use to create the Virtual Machine on Site B, as explained [below](#create-the-vm-at-site-b).
+Prepare a text file with the correct information for the VM.
+This text file will be your VM template, which you will later use to create the Virtual Machine on Site B as explained [below](#create-the-vm-at-site-b).

 {{< alert title="Note" color="success" >}}
 To ensure that the new VM obtains IP addresses from the range available at Site B, you many need to modify the template and remove the Network context, if at Site B other virtual networks overlap with the IP address ranges specified in the file.